Zepalesque/Zenith/README.md

 - A few useful world generation classes

 <br>

+#### Using Zenith in your own mods:

+> [!CAUTION]
+> Zenith is unfinished, and not fully documented.
+> Use the library for your own things with the knowledge that *you may need to reverse-engineer some systems and/or look at examples.*
+> See [The Aether: Redux](https://github.com/Zepalesque/The-Aether-Redux) and [The Aether: Unity](https://github.com/Zepalesque/The-Aether-Unity) for such examples.

 To use this library in your workspace, you will have a few steps to do.
 First of all, enable the GitHub Packages plugin by adding this to your `settings.gradle` file (or insert it in the existing code block if one exists):